 Among our program’s core values are collaborative and communication skills, an expansive aesthetic influence, mature professional process, and a rich understanding of the breadth and depth of lighting and the visual language of culture past, present, and future.
 The department’s full production calendar, coupled with its limited population of graduate students, is designed to provide multiple opportunities to design fully-produced theater and dance productions over the course of the three program years.

 You are also given multiple opportunities to serve in support roles for productions both within the department and at the University’s Jacobs School of Music.
-The Jacobs School Opera and Ballet Theater program produces a full season of opera and ballet in the campus’s Musical Arts Center performance facility.

 Beyond the work within the department, faculty members are engaged professionally as lighting designers at the national and international levels; they seek opportunities to involve gradate students in that work wherever possible.